Man Utd eye two January signings after Woodward blamed for Minamino blunder | Goal.com

 United's need for a midfielder comes amid increased scrutiny regarding the future of Paul Pogba.

-Pogba was a target for both Real Madrid and Juventus during pre-season, and both clubs may again show an interest if it becomes clear Pogba could be sold.
+Pogba was a target for both Real Madrid and Juventus during pre-season, and both clubs may again show an interest if it becomes clear he could be sold.

 Solskjaer, meanwhile, is also keen to reinforce his forward line in January.